-- Affording ample opportunity to meet to discuss your educational experiences, especially during the designated “course advisement period,” when your advisor reviews your selection of courses for the following semester and issues your registration PIN;
+- Affording ample opportunity to meet to discuss your educational experiences, especially during the designated “course advisement period,” to review your selection of courses for the next semester and issue your registration PIN;

 - Acquainting you with general education requirements and college policies;

 - Ensuring that you are aware of departmental requirements and specific course sequences in the major; determining that you have had adequate preparation (e.g., prerequisite courses) for courses that are recommended;

 - Assisting you in the continual monitoring and evaluation of your progress toward your degree;